PDF417/pdf417-android/README.md

 ### `changeConfiguration(Configuration)`
 This method should be called in activity's `onConfigurationChanged` method.
 It will adapt camera surface to new configuration without the restart of the activity.
 See [Scan activity's orientation](#scanOrientation) for more information.

+### `setLicenseKey(String licenseKey)`
+This method sets the license key that will unlock all features of the native library.
+You can obtain your license key from [pdf417.mobi website](http://pdf417.mobi/).

+### `setLicenseKey(String licenseKey, String licenseOwner)`
+Use this method to set a license key that is bound to a license owner, not the application package name.
+You will use this method when you obtain a license key that allows you to use PDF417.mobi SDK in multiple applications.
+You can obtain your license key from [pdf417.mobi website](http://pdf417.mobi/).

 ### `setCameraType(CameraType)`
 With this method you can define which camera on device will be used.
 Default camera used is back facing camera.

+### `setAspectMode(CameraAspectMode)`
+Define the aspect mode of camera.
+If set to `ASPECT_FIT` (default), then camera preview will be fit inside available view space.
+If set to `ASPECT_FILL`, camera preview will be zoomed and cropped to use the entire view space.

 ### `setScanSettings(Pdf417MobiSettings)`
 With this method you can set the `Pdf417MobiSettings` object.
 This object contains information about what and how will scan be performed.
 For more information about methods of that object, consult [Javadoc](Javadoc/mobi/pdf417/Pdf417MobiSettings.html).